Miyawaka

 Miyawaka (宮若市, Miyawaka-shi) is a city located in Fukuoka, Japan.
-As of 31 January 2024, the city had an estimated population of 26,447 in 13369 households, and a population density of 190 persons per km².
+As of 31 January 2024, the city had an estimated population of 26,447 in 13369 households, and a population density of 190 persons per km^{2}.
 The total area of the city is 139.99 km2.

 Geography

 Miyawaka is located in the northern Chikuho region and western Naokura district of Fukuoka Prefecture.
 It is located south of Munakata City, between Kitakyushu City and Fukuoka City, and belongs to both the Kitakyushu Metropolitan Area and the Fukuoka Metropolitan Area.
 It is approximately 35 kilometers northeast of Fukuoka City and approximately 35 kilometers southwest of Kitakyushu.
 Historically, it is an area that has had strong ties with Munakata since ancient times.